 Unfortunately, Google doesn’t yet support adding iOS apps to the Search Console to obtain more data, but hopefully it will be possible in the future.

-Read more on App Analytics: How to measure ASO organic installs in iTunes Connect and Google Play Console
+Read more on App Analytics: How to measure organic installs in iTunes Connect and Google Play Console

 For Android apps we have much wider area for action, and we can track SEO with 3 tools: Google Play Console + Google Search Console + ahrefs (or similar).